-One of the most common Python mistakes beginners make is forgetting to close parentheses.
+One of the most common mistakes beginners make is forgetting to close parentheses.
 This is especially common in function calls and nested structures.

 Example: